xsbchen/dns2socks/ReadMe.txt

 or IPv6 automatically this way.
 Directly specifying an IPv4 address might be a bit faster; currently all Tor exit servers should support this.

-As DNS requests running through the SOCKS tunnel are very slow, the calling application might time out before it gets the answer - in this case just try it again (press "reload" in the browser).
+As DNS requests running through the SOCKS/HTTP tunnel are very slow, the calling application might time out before it gets the answer - in this case just try it again (press "reload" in the browser).